 Our Christian ethos is characterised by kindness, compassion and tolerance.

-Our values are those of Love, Respect and Wisdom.
+Our school values are those of Love, Respect and Wisdom.

 Children of all faiths and none are welcome at our school.
 Our children have many enriching experiences to help them develop as independent learners and build a lifelong love of learning.
 The distinctive nature of our approach to education can be found in our Christian values of love, respect and wisdom.
 We expect the whole school community of children, staff, parents, and governors to share these values.

 Visitors to our school comment on the happy, confident children, their exemplary behaviour and their care and concern for each other and the wider world.
 They also note the excellent role models in the staff, volunteers and clergy who contribute so much to the school.
 School policies and practice are moulded around these values and are reflected in the learning environment.

 Our school story: Parable of the Two House Builders

 “So then, anyone who hears these words of mine and obeys them is like a wise man who built his house on rock.
 The rain poured down, the rivers over-flowed, and the wind blew hard against that house.
 But it did not fall, because it was built on rock.
 But anyone who hears these words of mine and does not obey them is like a foolish man who built his house on sand.
 The rain poured down, the rivers over-flowed, and the wind blew hard against that house, and it fell.
 And what a terrible fall that was!”
 Matthew 7:24-27 (Good News Bible)